Vobase

 | Your Vertical | Property management, fleet tracking, field services β whatever the business needs.
 Describe it to your AI tool.
 It generates the module. |

-Module starters ship with the CLI: vobase add <module>.
+AI coding agents generate modules from your conventions.
 Like npx shadcn add button β files get copied, you own the code.

 how it works